vaginessa/mockgeofix/README.md

 `telnet 127.0.0.1 5556`

-This can then be combined with tcpflow and socat to forward "geo commands"
+this can then be combined with tcpflow and socat to forward "geo commands"

 `tcpflow -B -C -i lo dst port 5554 | socat - TCP4:127.0.0.1:5556`